gloriousLoaf/React-Portfolio/README.md

 # Bootstrap-Portfolio
-A portfolio of my work, with CSS and Bootstrap.
+A bio with a portfolio of my work, with CSS and Bootstrap.